JavaScript-Open-Curriculum-Foundation/JavaScript-First/01-Reteaching-JavaScript/03-logging-datatypes/slides/01-primitiveTypes.md

 This is a String. {.fragment .current-only data-code-focus=3-3}

+Strings can be "some text", 'some text'.{.fragment .current-only data-code-focus=3-3}

+Strings can also be [template Strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) \` some text\`.{.fragment .current-only data-code-focus=3-3}

 This is a Number. {.fragment .current-only data-code-focus=4-4}

 This is a Boolean. {.fragment .current-only data-code-focus=5-5}